1uc/lmmr/README.md

       ```
       pip install --user .
       ```
-  or as an editably package:
+  or as an editable package:
       ```
       pip install --user -e .
       ```